BCC/CCP police control

 A foreigner may enter and stay in the Republic of Serbia under the conditions prescribed in the Law on Foreigners.

-General conditions for issuing visas to citizens of countries subject to visa regime
+General conditions for issuing visas to citizens of economies subject to visa regime

 The following documents are to be enclosed to a visa application: